 A: The PVAA/Cal Ripken league age cut-off date is April 30.
-Whatever age your child will be on April 30, 2019 is your child’s official league age.
-We have provided a drop down menu with all appropriate birth dates to ensure you are registering your child in the proper league division.
+Whatever age your child is on that date determines your child’s official league age and division, which will automatically populate during the registration process.
+The current age chart can be found here.
 PLEASE make sure you enter the correct date of birth!
 Many errors have been made in the past due to incorrect date of birth entry.
 Errors will only delay our draft process and may result in having your player wait-listed if they are placed in the wrong division due to league age error and no additional spaces are available.

 Q: My child has never played before and I’m concerned that the age division may be too advanced.
 Can I enroll my child in a younger division?